nearnshaw/mule-transport-amqp/GUIDE.md

                             exchangeName="my-exchange"
                             connector-ref="amqpStrictLocalhostConnector" />

+### Declare and bind outbound queue

+It's also possible to declare queue in outbound endpoints, as shown here:

+    <amqp:outbound-endpoint exchangeName="amqpOutBoundQueue-exchange"
+                            exchangeType="fanout"
+                            queueName="amqpOutBoundQueue-queue"
+                            queueDurable="true" />

+Note that the queue will be declared and bound in a lazy fashion, ie only when the outbound endpoint is used.

 ### Message level override of exchange and routing key

 It is possible to override some outbound endpoint attributes with **outbound-scoped** message properties: